mariia-korzun/hw-data-types/README.md

 executeforEach([1,2,3], function(el) {console.log(el * 2)}) // logs 2 4 6

 3. Write function, which returns transformed array based on function, which passed as a second parameter (callback).
 If array contains a number as string, it should convert it and return as number.
-You’re allowed to change a body of that callback function if you need.
-Reuse function from task 2.
+You’re allowed to change a body of that callback function if you need.You can reuse function from task 2.

 mapArray([2, '5', 8], function(el) {return el + 3}) // returns [5, 8, 11]

-4. Write function, which returns filtered array based on function, which passed as a parameter.
-Reuse function from task 2.
+4. Write function, which returns filtered array based on function, which passed as a parameter.You can reuse function from task 2.

 filterArray([2, 5, 8], function(el) { return el % 2 === 0 })
 // returns [2, 8]